A food addiction is eating more food than you actually need and usually masks an underlying emotional problem.

 Together, the sufferer and therapist can begin to rebuild their self-esteem and improve well-being.

-Psychotherapy for Food Addiction
+Therapy & Counselling for Food Addiction

-Cognitive Behavioural Therapy for Food Addictions
+- Cognitive Behavioural Therapy for Food Addiction

 Free Initial Consultations for Food Addictions

 We offer all prospective clients an initial consultation to discuss your Food Addiction prior to commencing any treatment plans.

 The consultation is free and lasts around 50 minutes.